ChaosNuggets/Diabolo_Light/README.md

 ## Constants

-- `const uint8_t BUTTON_PIN`: The ATtiny85 pin that the button is attached to.
 - `const uint8_t LED_PIN`: The ATtiny85 pin that the LEDs are attached to.
-- `const uint8_t MOSFET_PIN`: The ATtiny85 pin that the mosfet is attached to. ()
-- `const uint8_t BUTTON_PIN`: The ATtiny85 pin that the button is attached to.
+- `const uint8_t NUM_LEDS`: The number of leds that are on the board

 ## Variables